rygrtt/SimpleHashMap/README.md

 An implementation of a hash map in Java.
-Very simple, for self-learning purposes only.
+Very simple, for self-teaching purposes only.